Lebbeus Woods

-Lebbeus Woods (May 31, 1940 – October 30, 2012) was an American architect and artist known for his unconventional and experimental designs.
-Known for his rich, yet mainly unbuilt work and its nonetheless significant impact on the architectural sphere, Lebbeus Woods and his oeuvre are considered visionary, describing a radically experimental world built on the principles of heterogeneity and multiplicity and bridging thus the gap between numerous fields including architecture, philosophy, and mathematics.
-Reconfiguring the architectural space in environments of crisis, whether it be natural, social, political, or financial, Woods stated: “I’m not interested in living in a fantasy world.
-All my work is still meant to evoke real architectural spaces.
-But what interests me is what the world would be like if we were free of conventional limits.
-Maybe I can show what could happen if we lived by a different set of rules.”
+Lebbeus Woods (May 31, 1940 – October 30, 2012) was an American architect known for experimental and innovative architectural designs, his projects often theorizing architecture in areas experiencing crisis.
+Woods was the founder of the Research Institute for Experimental Architecture (RIEA).
+He also served as a professor of architecture at the Cooper Union School of Architecture, and later, as a professor of Visionary Architecture at the European Graduate School (EGS).

 Career

-Woods studied architecture at the University of Illinois and engineering at Purdue University.
+Born in East Lansing, Michigan, Woods studied architecture at the University of Illinois and engineering at Purdue University.
 While Woods called himself an architect he never received a degree in architecture nor was he ever licensed to practice architecture.
 He first worked in the offices of Eero Saarinen as a field representative on the Ford Foundation building designed by Saarinen in New York City.
 After leaving Saarinen's office he worked for a short period for the Champaign, Illinois firm of Richardson, Severns Scheeler & Associates.
 He also produced paintings for the Indianapolis Art Museum during that period.
 In 1976 he turned exclusively to theory and experimental projects.
 He designed a light pavilion in the Sliced Porosity Block, Chengdu, China with Steven Holl, and buildings in Havana, Cuba.
 In 1988, Woods co-founded the Research Institute for Experimental Architecture, a nonprofit institution devoted to the advancement of experimental architectural thought and practice while promoting the concept and perception of architecture itself.

+As an artist, Woods illustrated Wagner's Ring of the Niebelung, and Arthur C. Clarke's 1983 short-story anthology, The Sentinel.
+An exhibition of Woods' work, including his drawings, was organized by the San Francisco Museum of Modern Art in 2013.
+The opening included a conversation between Southern California architects Thom Mayne and Neil Denari, who remembered Woods as a mentor and friend.
+This was a touring exhibition, presenting during 2014 at the Eli and Edythe Broad Art Museum at Michigan State University and Drawing Center, in New York.

 The author of nine books, he was a 1994 recipient of the Chrysler Design Award.
 He was a professor of architecture at the Cooper Union in New York City and at the European Graduate School in Saas-Fee, Switzerland.